-If you want to stay the night here, The Quarterdeck Inn & Marina Resort offers a hot breakfast and convenient location.
-The Seven Hills Golf & Country Club is an easy drive’s distance away, and there is a ferry terminal nearby.
+If you want to stay the night here, The Quarterdeck Inn & Marina Resort offers a hot breakfast and a convenient location.
+The Seven Hills Golf & Country Club is an easy drive away, and there is a ferry terminal nearby.

 Port Alberni is renowned for its pleasant climate and breathtaking scenery.
 Surrounded by mountains, streams, and freshwater lakes, you’ll get a real Canadian experience.
 You might want to extend your time in this area to get the most from your trip.

 The area is a hotspot for activities like boating, sport-fishing, windsurfing, hiking, and ATVing.
 You can even rent a kayak and explore the Broken Group Islands.
 If you have the full day, you can hop on a water taxi to Sechart Lodge at the Pacific Whaling Company historic site.